To the dozens of subscribers in Afghanistan and the surrounding ships at sea, thank you for your service!

 It also helps that many of the mid-level officers at these organizations have made a fortune with their meager government retirement funds following my advice.
 All I can say is that if the Baghdad Stock Exchange ever become liquid, I’m going to own it.

 Where would you guess the greatest concentration of readers The Diary of a Mad Hedge Fund Trader is found?
 New York?
 Nope.
 London?
 Wrong.
 Chicago?
 Not even close.
-Try a ten-mile radius centered on Langley, Virginia, by a large margin.
+By a large margin, try a ten-mile radius centered around Langley, Virginia.

 So keep up the good work, and fight the good fight.
 But please, only subscribe to my letter with personal Gmail, Yahoo, or Hotmail addresses.
 That way my life can become a lot more boring.